 Anyone who’s hunted with any firearm, let alone shotguns, knows that sometimes a second shot is required.
 Few hunting experiences are as aggravating as watching a trophy tom get up after being knocked down only to scamper away when you realize you forgot to rack the pump.

 Do we all want the first shot to be perfectly placed?
 Of course — but follow-ups happen.
 Semi-autos eliminate any delay in the follow-up shot and don’t require you to compensate the way an offset SxS does.

 In the shooting sports such as 3 Gun or clays, the same holds – faster follow-up, more shells in the gun.

 How do semi-autos work?

-Essentially, all semi-auto shotguns break down into one of three classes: gas-operated, recoil-operated, and inertia-operated.
+Essentially, all semi-automatic shotguns break down into one of three classes: gas-operated, recoil-operated, and inertia-operated.